c4arl0s/CollectionView_Class/README.md

 - Collection Views include by default a subclass called UICollectionViewFlowLayout that provides a very customizable grid-like layout that is usually more than enough for our projects.
 The layout is called Flow

+# Collection View Protocols

+- UICollectionViewDelegate
+- UICollectionViewDataSource

+# Layout Protocol

+- The Flow layout can also designate a delegate to get specific values for individual cells.
+- The methods are defined in the UICollectionViewDelegate-FlowLayout protocol.